 “The FDA Modernization Act is an important step in improving public health.
 Scientific methods based in human biology – especially those that are not based on animal models – can open the door to cures and treatments for cancer, neurological and autoimmune conditions.
-The Act recognizes that these advanced new techniques have an essential role to play in confronting and overcoming diseases that we have not yet conquered,” said Dr. Paul Locke, associate professor, Johns Hopkins Bloomberg School of Public Health’s Department of Environmental Health and Engineering.
+The Act recognizes that these advanced new techniques have an essential role to play in confronting and overcoming diseases that we have not yet conquered,” said Dr. Paul Locke, an associate professor at the Johns Hopkins Bloomberg School of Public Health’s Department of Environmental Health and Engineering.

 “The passing of the FDA Modernization Act marks a profound change in the way we treat and use animals in laboratory settings and drug development.
 This law will allow drug companies to pursue alternative technologies that will revolutionize the field and have a monumentally positive impact for animals and people.
 As a wildlife veterinarian who has worked closely with chimpanzees and other primates, the prospect that the use of these sentient beings in medical research will be dramatically reduced or eliminated is an astounding achievement and a long overdue development,” said Dr. Jimmy Desmond, co-founder, Liberia Chimpanzee Rescue and Protection.